 It’s hard to go into a beauty cabinet these days and not find coconut oil.
 It’s been praised by beauty brands, editors and bloggers alike as a trusty makeup remover, moisturizer, hair mask, shaving cream, teeth whitener and all over beauty savior.
 But… is it?
+For starters, it’s been proven to cause breakouts and clogging, so using it on your face is a no go.
 This might be an unpopular opinion, but I despise coconut oil and I blame it for drying out my pretty red strands.
 Now let me explain…

 I’ll admit, I jumped on the coconut oil bandwagon a few years ago.
 I instantly loved how easily it took off my makeup and how silky my legs felt after using it as a shaving cream.
 But one thing never quite worked for me…coconut oil as a hair mask.
 I tried it time and time again and after every time, my hair always felt a little bit drier.